 IAPS is proud of the quality of its schools and takes any complaints about them seriously.
 If you have a concern about an IAPS school, you should in the first instance look to the school’s procedures for dealing with complaints.
 The policy should set out clear times for the management of the complaint.

-Once the school’s complaints procedure has been followed fully, and, if you feel the procedure has failed to address your complaint, please write to David Hanson, Chief Executive of IAPS at 11 Waterloo Place, Leamington Spa CV32 5LA.
-The Chief Executive will take the matter up with the school.
+Once the school’s complaints procedure has been followed fully, if you feel the procedure has failed to address your complaint, please write to Christopher King, Chief Executive of IAPS at 11 Waterloo Place, Leamington Spa CV32 5LA.
+As Chief Executive, he will take the matter up with the school.

 Concerns may be copied by ISI to the Department for Education (DfE).
 Depending on the nature of the complaint, DfE may instruct ISI to visit the school.